joeavanzato/differ/README.md

 * Files that do not appear in the newer snapshot but do appear in the previous one (deletion)

 All differences are written to a CSV output file (snapshot_diff.csv) in the current working directory.

+#### Common Extension Lists
+For convenience, a few configuration files are provided inside the configs directory for common use-cases.
+They are detailed below;

+* malware_hashscan.json
+  * Contains common directories where malware often lives and an extension allow-list for the most common file types encountered during incidents.
+* pre_analysis_snapshot.json
+  * Contains a configuration to snapshot an analysis/sandbox system prior to and following dynamic malware analysis